LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Items/weapons/Void Cleavers.md

 Furthermore, this weapon possesses three charges that replenish with each long rest.
 These charges may be expended for the following effects:
 - Void Tear: Upon a successful attack with this weapon, deal an extra 3d6 force damage.
-- Void Displacement: Upon a successful attack with this weapon, you can teleport the target creature (of size m anywhere within sight and within 30 feet.
+- Void Displacement: Upon a successful attack with this weapon, you can teleport the target creature (of size medium or smaller) anywhere within sight and 30 feet.